abhimanyu0973/Anime-Face-Recognition/README.md

 5. Install all the dependencies using pip install -r requirements.txt in the command line.
 6. type "flask run" in the command line.

+I have also given some test images in the folder Test_Images in case you dont have images to test the app.
 ## Working of the web applicaiton

 When you run the web application ,there are 2 models (Model1 and Model2) in the navbar.